 The housing choices for retirees are quite varied.
 Its residential neighborhoods have a range of architectural styles, from classic 19th and early 20th-century designs in the older parts of town to ranch style homes further out.
 There is a university related retirement community, University Commons, plus many other developments and assisted living facilities that retirees would find desirable.

 Real Estate Values The median price of homes in Ann Arbor are about the highest of anywhere in Michigan (where prices have been in a free fall).
-According to the National Association of Realtors, the median sale price of a home in Ann Arbor during the fourth quarter of 2018 was $272,100, up from $251,900 in the fourth quarter of 2017- an 8% increase.
+According to the National Association of Realtors, the median sale price of a home in Ann Arbor during the 4th quarter of 2020 was $297,800.

 Tree Town and 147 municipal parks; Traditional college town; A variety of housing choices for retirees; University of Michigan culture and Big 10 sports; Multiple neighborhoods to live in.